rei/rei-cedar-docs/docs/components/modal/README.md

 ## Size

-The modal `size` prop controls the max-width of the modal. `medium` maps to a max-width of 600px; `large` is 800px.
+The modal `size` prop controls the max-width of the modal. `medium` maps to a max-width of 600px; while `large` is 800px.

 ## Scroll Behavior

-The modal content area will scroll vertically if there's enough to force an overflow.
-The modal title does not scroll; it will stay affixed to the top of the modal.
+The modal content area will scroll vertically if there's enough content.
+The modal title does not scroll; it stays affixed to the top of the modal.

 ## Accessibility

-If your modal is launched by a button, be sure to add `aria-haspopup="dialog"` to the button element.
+If your modal is launched by a button, addadd `aria-haspopup="dialog"` to the button element.

 ```vue
 <template>